-The following are incidents that may lead directly to internal or external suspension:
+The following are incidents that may lead directly to internal or external exclusion:

-- Persistent, serious or offensive verbal or physical abuse of a child. - Verbal or physical abuse of an adult. - Physical assault of a pupil or an adult. - Dangerous behaviour (likely to result in serious harm or accident). - Deliberate damage to property. - Open defiance. - Leaving the school site without permission. - Bringing an illegal or dangerous substance (or object) into school.
+- Persistent, serious or offensive verbal or physical abuse of a child. - Verbal or physical abuse of an adult. - Dangerous behaviour (likely to result in a serious harm or accident). - Deliberate damage to property. - Open defiance. - Leaving the school site without permission. - Bringing an illegal or dangerous substance (or object) into school.
 This includes alcohol or drugs.

-A decision to suspend or permanently exclude a pupil should only be taken:
+A decision to exclude a pupil should only be taken: